DaydreamDevelopment/daydream-website-old/_portfolios/airnorth.md

   - Jekyll
   - JQuery
 icon: fa fa-plane
-description: A dynamic contest page to book your Air North Yukon Getaway package
+description: We built a dynamic contest page in Jekyll and JQuery to allow Air North to book Yukon Getaway packages
 link: /portfolio/airnorth.html
 ---
-A dynamic contest page to book your Air North Yukon Getaway package
+We built a dynamic contest page in Jekyll and JQuery to allow Air North to book Yukon Getaway packages